vasuchettyphd/rag_tutorial/README.md

 <details>

-<summary>**Streamlit** is an open-source Python library that makes it easy for developers and data scientists to build and deploy interactive web applications, including apps for data analysis or interacting with large language models.</summary> Streamlit simplifies the process of creating user interfaces for data science projects by enabling you to build a front end in Python, without needing extensive web development skills.
+<summary><b>Streamlit</b> is an open-source Python library that makes it easy for developers and data scientists to build and deploy interactive web applications, including apps for data analysis or interacting with large language models.</summary> Streamlit simplifies the process of creating user interfaces for data science projects by enabling you to build a front end in Python, without needing extensive web development skills.

 ### Key Features of Streamlit